Editorial policy

 • Subscriber-only labs may expose more source context than public previews, but public pages should not imply certainty that the underlying signal does not support.

-• Correction requests can be sent to [email protected] with the page URL and the specific claim in question.
+• Correction requests should include the page URL and the specific claim in question.

 Proof format